Being there through a lifetime of membership

 As we live longer, we’ll need to give more attention to our tangible assets, such as our wealth.
 And to our intangible assets, such as family and friends, skills and knowledge, and health and vitality.
 Striking a balance between these will be ever more important for quality of life.

-We have started the journey of helping members meet these needs and manage their wellbeing by launching a range of later life lending products.
+We have started the journey of helping members meet these needs and manage their wellbeing by launching a range of lifetime and retirement mortgages for over 55s.
 And we plan to do more.

 Our ambition is to create confidence that the time our members spend in retirement will be as worthwhile as they would like it to be.

-Our commitment is to help 25,000 members by 2025, to use the money built up in their homes to live a better retirement, and this is how we plan to do it.
+By 2025 we are committed to helping 25,000 members use the money built up in their homes to live a better retirement.
+This is how we plan to do it.

 For many people, the start of retirement is an exciting new chapter, one they’ve worked, saved and prepared for.
 But sometimes, retirement might arrive earlier than expected or bring with it challenges that mean our members need to rethink their finances.

-To help, our dedicated and specially trained later life mortgage consultants offer fee-free advice on our range of borrowing options.
-We have hosted a series of Later Life webinars to help explain our borrowing options in later life, including hosting an online Mortgages for Later Life event in December 2020 to answer any questions our members had on the subject.
+To help, our dedicated and specially trained Specialist Mortgage Advisers offer fee-free advice on our range of mortgages for over 55s.
+We host regular ‘Releasing equity with Nationwide’ webinars to help explain our borrowing options and answer any questions our members have on the subject.

-This is a type of equity release that lets members unlock the value in their home as a tax-free lump sum of money.
-Monthly repayments are only made if the borrower chooses to, and loans are usually repaid when the last borrower moves into long-term care or dies and the home is sold.
+A Lifetime mortgage is a type of equity release that lets members unlock the value in their home as a tax-free lump sum of money.
+Monthly repayments are only made if the borrower chooses to, and loans are usually repaid when the last borrower moves into long-term care or passes away and the home is sold.
 This is particularly helpful when a member has experienced a shortfall in their pension.

 Members in later life find the release of equity useful for reasons such as: